apioo/psx/doc/design/routing.rst

 Routing file
 ------------

-PSX parses the routing file and the route which matches is taken.
+PSX parses the routing file and the route which matches first is taken.
 Lets see the following example routing file

 .. code-block:: none